Creeoer/NeovimConfig/README.md

 # Neovim Configuration for VSCode

 My personal Neovim configuration optimized for VSCode integration with WSL.
+It also includes a regular neovim configuration that uses the lazy plugin manager and several QoL plugins (Telescope, Treesitter, nvim-surround, Mason) etc.

 ## Quick Start